Around this time of year, a lot of us are getting tired of Old Man Winter and are looking forward to the first blooms of spring.

 1. Plant natives.

-Plants are the basis for habitat because they support insect populations, which in turn support all other higher forms of life in our backyards and wooded properties.
+Plants are the basis for habitat because they support insect populations, which in turn support all other higher forms of life in our yards, and beyond.
 Most insects can only use plants that they co-evolved with (i.e., native plants).
-If your goal is to support wildlife – native plants are the way to go.
+If your goal is to support wildlife and conserve biodiversity– native plants are the way to go.

 Many nurseries stock “cultivars” or “nativars” which are so-called natives that have been bred to have day-glow foliage, double flower heads, disease resistance, or other selected traits.
 A clue that you are looking at one of these artificially selected plants are names like “Razzmatazz” or “Pink Double Delight.”
 Double flowers often make it difficult for bees and butterflies to gather pollen and nectar.
 Some nativar blooms are sterile, too, which means no seeds for birds, and no self-sowing in the garden.
 Responsible non-native plants (that are not invasive) may have their place in your landscape as well (especially the annuals listed below, see #4).

 A great way to get around this is to sow wild-type seeds yourself.
 The time to do this is late fall into winter.
 To learn more, see The Wild Seed Project.